Encoderr/Informatikk_md/INF-2300/Introduction to Computer Networks/Circuit Switching.md

 End-end resources allocated to, reserved for "call" between source and destination
-- in diagram, each link has four circuits
+- In a diagram, each link has four circuits
 	- Call get 2nd circuit in top link and 1st circuit in right link
 - Dedicated resources: no sharing
 	- Circuit like performance